 - Miscellaneous itemized deductions: The act eliminates the deduction for miscellaneous itemized deductions that are subject to the 2% floor.
-This includes employee business expenses, such as unreimbursed travel. - Kiddie tax: The taxable income of a child attributable to earned income is taxed under the rates for single individuals, and taxable income of a child attributable to net unearned income is taxed according to the bracket applicable to trusts and estates. - New deduction for pass-through income: The act creates up to a 20% business income deduction, with some limits, for sole proprietors and owners in partnerships, S corporations, and beneficiaries of trusts.
+This includes employee business expenses, such as unreimbursed travel. - Kiddie tax: The taxable income of a child attributable to earned income is taxed under the rates for single individuals, and taxable income of a child attributable to net unearned income is taxed according to the bracket applicable to trusts and estates. - New deduction for pass-through income: The act creates up to a 20% deduction of qualified business income (QBI), with some limits, for sole proprietors and owners in partnerships, S corporations, and beneficiaries of trusts.
 The 20% deduction is not allowed in computing adjusted gross income, but rather is allowed as a deduction reducing taxable income.
-The rules for the new deduction are very complicated with numerous limitations, including specific limits for specified service businesses. - Net operating loss deduction: Net operating losses are limited to 80% of taxable income.
-Net operating loss carrybacks are eliminated except for farming losses.
-Unused net operating losses can be carried forward indefinitely. - Like-kind exchanges: Like-kind exchanges under Section 1031 will be limited to exchanges of real property that is not primarily held for sale. - Deduction for business losses: The deduction for net business losses on individual returns is capped.
-The amount of net trade or business losses that exceed a \$500,000 threshold for couples and \$250,000 for other filers is nondeductible, but any excess can be carried forward.
-This limitation applies after application of the current passive activity loss rules.